-Each student will present a 15 minute brief on a relevant sports research or analysis article.
+Each student will present a 10-15 minute brief on a relevant sports research or analysis article.
 The brief shall be a review of the article's problem, data, methods, and conclusions.
 Emphasis shall be on the student's understanding of the concepts and critical evaluation of the research.
 Articles may include published academic research or deep research published at credible online publications.
-Topics must be submitted and approved by Oct 21.
+Topics must be submitted and approved as indicated on the schedule above.